Xsardas665/Height_Conversion_Tool/README.md

 ![image](./Pictures/Gui.png)

 ### Description
-This Application is Gui Tool to convert feets and inches to centimeters, wrote as exercise from creating GUI using Swing and AWT.
+This Application is Gui Tool to convert feet and inches to centimeters, wrote as exercise from creating GUI using Swing and AWT.